Bharti Airtel: History

 In 2009, Bharti negotiated for its strategic partner Alcatel-Lucent to manage the network infrastructure for the fixed-line business.
 Later, Bharti Airtel awarded the three-year contract to Alcatel-Lucent for setting up an Internet Protocol access network across the country.
 This would help consumers access internet at faster-speed and high-quality internet browsing on mobile handsets.

 In 2009, Airtel launched its first international mobile network in Sri Lanka.
 In June 2010, Bharti acquired the African business of Zain Telecom for $10.7 billion, making it the largest ever acquisition by an Indian telecom firm.
 In 2012, Bharti tied up with Walmart, the US retail giant, to start a number of retail stores across India.
 In 2014, Bharti planned to acquire Loop Mobile for ₹7 billion, but the deal was called off later.

 On 18 November 2010, Airtel rebranded itself in India in the first phase of a global rebranding strategy.
 The company unveiled a new logo with 'airtel' written in lower case.
 Designed by London-based brand agency, Superunion, the new logo is the letter 'a' in lowercase, with 'airtel' written in lowercase under the logo.
 On 23 November 2010, Airtel's Africa operations were rebranded to 'airtel'.
 Sri Lanka followed on 28 November 2010 and on 20 December 2010, Warid Telecom rebranded to 'airtel' in Bangladesh.

 In May 2024, Bharti Airtel announced a collaboration with Google Cloud to support cloud adoption and the development of generative AI solutions for businesses in India.

-In July 2024, Bharti Airtel and Nokia successfully completed India’s first non‑standalone (NSA) 5G Cloud‑RAN trial.
-The trial, conducted over the air using commercial spectrum in the 3.5 GHz (5G) and 2.1 GHz (4G) bands, achieved data throughput of over 1.2 Gbps.
+In July 2024, Bharti Airtel and Nokia successfully completed India's first non‑standalone (NSA) 5G Cloud‑RAN trial.
+The trial, conducted over the air using commercial spectrum in the 3.5 GHz (5G) and 2.1 GHz (4G) bands, achieved data throughput of over 1.2 Gbit/s.

 In December 2024, Bharti Airtel signed a “multi‑billion” dollar deal with Ericsson to deploy centralized and Open‑RAN‑ready solutions and upgrade 4G/5G radios, aiming to improve network speed, coverage, and reliability.

-In March 2025, Bharti Airtel entered into a strategic agreement with SpaceX’s Starlink to explore the introduction of satellite-based internet services in India, leveraging Airtel’s existing retail and enterprise distribution channels.
+In March 2025, Bharti Airtel entered into a strategic agreement with SpaceX's Starlink to explore the introduction of satellite-based internet services in India, leveraging Airtel's existing retail and enterprise distribution channels.
 The collaboration remains subject to regulatory approvals from Indian authorities.